raeeceip/data-buddy/DataBuddy/README.md

 # DataBuddy

-DataBuddy is a desktop application for indexing and arranging data, built with Wails, Next.js, and Go.
+DataBuddy is a desktop application for indexing and arranging data, built with Wails, React, and Go.

 ## Design Overview

 DataBuddy consists of two main components:

-1. Frontend: A Next.js application with shadcn/ui for the user interface.
+1. Frontend: A React application with Chakra UI for the user interface.
 2. Backend: A Go application handling data processing and storage.

 ### Features